As a not-for-profit community service organization, Northlands continuously reinvests in the community.

 The Northlands Urban Farm provides a rich learning environment for students learning about food, science and biology.
 The farm consists of commercial food production, urban bee hives, a chicken coup with hens and composting.
 All these activities allow students to take an in-depth look at sustainable agriculture production methods, urban food production, pollination and the biodiversity.
 School tours and public tours are available.

-The Prince’s Beekeeping Project is a sustainable agriculture initiative offered in partnership with Prince’s Charities Canada and the Edmonton Community Foundation.
+The Beekeeping Project is a sustainable agriculture initiative.
 This project educates local youth on the ecological importance of bees, and provides practical experience in urban beekeeping.
 This project educates local youth on the ecological importance of bees, and provides practical experience in urban beekeeping.
-The Prince’s Beekeeping Project is a free youth clubs open to all Edmonton and area junior and senior high students (11-19 years old).
+It is a free youth clubs open to all Edmonton and area junior and senior high students (11-19 years old).
 In addition to technical beekeeping, hive building, and honey harvesting and marketing skills, there is a focus on developing entrepreneurship and leadership skills.

 4-H Program Club